About Mohs Surgery

 Is my surgeon fellowship-trained?

-Yes, Dr. Saxena completed 1-year of additional training after her dermatology residency to focus only on skin surgery and skin cancer histopathology.
+Yes, Dr. Aradhna Saxena completed 1-year of additional training after her dermatology residency to focus only on skin surgery and skin cancer histopathology.
 Dr. Saxena's fellowship was accredited by the American College of Mohs surgery, the organization founded by Dr. Frederic Mohs in 1967.

 What does Mohs stand for?

-Mohs surgery was named after Dr. Frederic Mohs, a surgeon who pioneered the treatment in the 1930s.
+Mohs surgery was named after Dr. Frederic Mohs, a surgeon who pioneered the treatment at The University of Wisconsin in the 1930s.
 Initially, Dr. Mohs removed tumors by applying a chemical, zinc oxide paste, to the tumor.
 The tissue was then removed and processed.
 The technique was performed over a few days.
 As the process evolved, surgeons eliminated the chemical treatment and removed fresh tissue which could be processed within a few hours and allowed the surgery and reconstruction to be performed in the same day.

 Plan Your Procedure